top of page

 ABOUT US

-SanctionPA is a nonprofit organization working to grow participation opportunities in the sport of wrestling and have high school girls wrestling approved as a sanctioned sport in Pennsylvania.
+SanctionPA is a nonprofit organization working to support and advance growth and participation opportunities for girls in the sport of wrestling.
 The SanctionPA campaign includes advocacy efforts, education resources, promotional materials, and collaboration with schools.
+SanctionPA worked tirelessly towards getting the sport sanctioned by the PIAA and continues to advocate for girls and grow the sport.

 FB_IMG_1583755600794.jpg